GiorgioMorales/giorgiomorales.github.io/content/post/Best-hyperspectral-bands-for-Indian-Pines-and-Salinas-datasets/index.md

 In our paper, we proposed a filter-based method called interband redundancy analysis (IBRA) that works as a preselection method to remove redundant bands and reduce the search space dramatically.
 Furthermore, we presented a two-step band selection method that first applies IBRA to obtain a reduced set of candidate bands and then selects the desired number of bands using a wrapper-based method called greedy spectral selection (GSS).

-It is worth noting that IBRA considers that two bands are colinear (correlated) is the Variance Inflation Factor (VIF) is less than a threshold $$\theta$$.
-Thus, our IBRA-GSS selection method tests different threshold values ($$\theta \in [5, 12]$$) and selects the one that gives us the best separability results.
+It is worth noting that IBRA considers that two bands are colinear (correlated) is the Variance Inflation Factor (VIF) is less than a threshold $\theta$.
+Thus, our IBRA-GSS selection method tests different threshold values ($\theta \in [5, 12]$) and selects the one that gives us the best separability results.
 The following table gives the number of preselected bands for the IP and SA datasets when using
-IBRA with a VIF threshold of 10 ($$\theta = 10$$); it also gives the average performance for four metrics and corresponding standard deviations (we applied $$5 \times 2$$ - fold stratified cross-validation to train and evaluate all networks) using a convolutional neural network classifier (called **Hyper3DNetLite**) when training on the full hyperspectral spectrum and only the preselected bands:
+IBRA with a VIF threshold of 10 ($\theta = 10$); it also gives the average performance for four metrics and corresponding standard deviations (we applied $5 \times 2$ - fold stratified cross-validation to train and evaluate all networks) using a convolutional neural network classifier (called **Hyper3DNetLite**) when training on the full hyperspectral spectrum and only the preselected bands:

 <div style="display: flex; justify-content: center;">
     <img src="tableIBRA.jpg" alt="figure" width="100%">
 </div>

-For the IP dataset, the best results were obtained using a VIF threshold of ten ($$\theta=10$$) and the wavelength of the selected bands were $$[498.3, 626.9, 706.2, 821.8, 1023.7]$$ nm. (i.e., with band indices $$[11, 25, 34, 39, 67]$$).
+For the IP dataset, the best results were obtained using a VIF threshold of ten ($\theta=10$) and the wavelength of the selected bands were $[498.3, 626.9, 706.2, 821.8, 1023.7]$ nm. (i.e., with band indices $[11, 25, 34, 39, 67]$).
 The following table shows the performance using IBRA-GSS on the IP dataset in comparison to other band selection methods.

 <div style="display: flex; justify-content: center;">
     <img src="IPselection.jpg" alt="figure" width="80%">
 </div>

 For the SA dataset, the best classification performance was obtained using a VIF threshold of $\theta=8$.
-The wavelength of the selected bands were $$[731.83, 950.54,1159.73, 1254.82, 2044.73]$$ (nm.), which correspond to the indices $$[37, 60, 82, 92, 175]$$ of the corrected SA dataset after discarding the 20 water absorption bands.
+The wavelength of the selected bands were $[731.83, 950.54,1159.73, 1254.82, 2044.73]$ (nm.), which correspond to the indices $[37, 60, 82, 92, 175]$ of the corrected SA dataset after discarding the 20 water absorption bands.
 The following table shows the performance using IBRA-GSS on the SA dataset in comparison to other band selection methods.

 <div style="display: flex; justify-content: center;">
     <img src="SAselection.jpg" alt="figure" width="80%">